 People who took a nap after lunch experienced a boost in performance that lasted the rest of the day and into the evening.

-But she was shocked to discover that those who drank caffeine after lunch stayed alert but experienced a decrease in mental performance.
+But she discovered that those who drank caffeine after lunch stayed alert, but experienced a decrease in mental performance.

 Some of the most productive and brilliant people in history believed in the restorative value of power naps.

 The list includes Thomas Edison, Winston Churchill, Albert Einstein, Leonardo da Vinci, and numerous US presidents.

 You may be thinking “Who’s got the time to meditate, exercise, or take a nap?”!

 If so, take another look at the names mentioned here.

 If Richard Branson, Michael Jordan, and Oprah Winfrey can run their businesses and find time to exercise, nap, or meditate, maybe you can too.

 If you consider yourself a workaholic, perfectionist, or Type A personality, you may have high functioning anxiety.